infiniteflight/infiniteflight-docs/getting-started-guide/home-user-interface/subscriptions.md

 ## How to revert to Default Account

 When Infinite Flight is launched on your device, it will search for an active subscription and automatically link to it if found.
-If however, you want to use your account on a different device, you can use the "Switch Account" button within the [Account Settings page](/guide/getting-started-guide/home-user-interface/settings#account).
+If however, you want to use your account on a different device, you can use the "Switch Account" button within your [User Profile Account Settings page](/guide/getting-started-guide/home-user-interface/user-profile#account).